 Students studying the Spanish language should focus on either Latin America or Europe, but not both.
 Students studying French, German, or Italian should take courses related to the specific country, where available, or to Europe in general.
 The university also offers courses in Japanese and Chinese, along with courses in other departments related to these areas.
 Foreign students who use their native language to satisfy their foreign language requirements may wish to work with their advisors to create a North American track, taking courses giving them a better understanding of the United States.

 If students have taken MATH 126 as a prerequisite for MATH 176, this course is accepted as an nonbusiness elective.
 Other elective courses must approved as part of the regional track, and be at the 200-level or above.
 At least one nonbusiness course must be an approved General Capstone.

 There are many courses available in the university, and students may have some flexibility in choosing which courses they take as long as these courses relate to their regional track and help the student better understand the countries in which they may be doing business.
 These courses must be either listed as part of an approved regional track, or pre-approved by the IB major advisor.
 Typically, a student might take 2-3 credits of foreign language conversation, a culture course, history, and a political science capstone.
 Because these courses are offered by departments outside the College of Business, course offerings may vary and students are encouraged to consult the university catalog and recent course schedules.

-Beyond the two-year foreign language requirement and two credits of conversation, additional language courses (i.e., either third-year language and composition or a second foreign language) generally do not count as approved nonbusiness electives, though there are one or two exceptions.
+Beyond the two-year foreign language requirement and three credits of conversation, additional language courses (i.e., either third-year language and composition or a second foreign language) generally do not count as approved nonbusiness electives, though there are one or two exceptions.